-Love the idea of the Lemon Blackberry Bread Pudding, but need even more inspiration?
+Love the idea of a Simple Lemon Blackberry Bread Pudding, but need even more inspiration?
 Check out my 38 Easy Easter Dinner Recipes or 33 Dazzling and Delicious Desserts.
 Whether you are looking for suggestions for traditional or not so traditional entrées, side dishes, bread or desserts, I have you covered.
 We have also included options for everything from a formal sit-down Easter dinner to a casual picnic outside and everything in between.

 Place the blackberries in the bottom of the pan and spread out evenly.